skostousov/Interior-Ocean-Properties-Inference/README.md

 ## 26/05/2025

-1. Create evaluation proccess that minimizes RAM Usage
+1. ~~Create evaluation proccess that minimizes RAM Usage~~
-2. Create nice plottings of RMSE and other evaluation metrics
+2. ~~Create nice plottings of MAE~~ and other evaluation metrics
 3. Create framework for 12 month models and corresponding dataset downloading, etc.
-4. Also for normal large model allow for a stratified split so each of 12 months makes an appearance in every split
+4. ~~Also for normal large model allow for a stratified split so each of 12 months makes an appearance in every split~~

 #### Log:
+- Implemented Incremental Loading to minimize working memory usage